 Finally, after 5 hours in transit, we’d arrived at Mactan Cebu Airport.
 Learning from our earlier experience when arriving from Singapore, we exited the airport and turned right to get to White Taxis Stand.

-TIPS: Don’t board the yellow taxis.
+TIP: Don’t board the yellow taxis.
 Read more relevant tips in this post.

-Due to some roadwork, it took us one hour to reach Mandarin Plaza (p215) which was just 13km away.
+Due to some roadwork, it took us one hour to reach Mandarin Plaza by taxi (p215) which was just 13km away.
 We tried our luck for early check-in at 12.30pm, but was denied.
 That’s alright!
 With our hotel so strategically located from Ayala Mall, we could just cross the road to get lunch.

 And to the earlier question of “How long it would take to travel from Boracay to Cebu?”, that’s 6 hours from door to door via land-water-air-land.